 We encourage the pursuit of all scholarly endeavors.
 Activities that inhibit the ability of others to work in a safe and supportive environment are not acceptable and may result in restricted access to the Libraries and its resources.
 Visit our general Library Policies page for additional policies.

 BC Students and Employees: A BC ID may be required to enter a library.
-In O'Neill Library, people are required to either display their "Cleared for Access" confirmation on their mobile device, or present their BC ID and attest that they are symptom-free.
+In O'Neill Library, you are required to either display your "Cleared for Access" confirmation on your phone, or present your BC ID and attest that you are symptom-free.

 Non-BC visitors: The Libraries will activate a visitor appointment system when BC permits visitors to campus.